+357-22-232-044

 In total, obtaining second citizenship in Cyprus takes five years or more.

 Cyprus’s permanent residence by investment program simplifies the path to citizenship: while the status does not affect the main timeline, it reduces the number of bureaucratic procedures.
 Unlike a temporary residence permit, permanent residence by investment is valid for life.
 The card does not need to be renewed every year.
-There is a €500 fee when applying for citizenship by naturalisation.

 A foreign spouse of a Cypriot citizen can obtain citizenship three years after marriage.
 The applicant must live in the country for two years before applying.
 A €300 fee is required for submitting documents.